LoyolaChicagoCS/gradhandbook/source/regulations.rst

 Internships are for 1-6 credits.
 See :ref:`variable_credit_courses`.

-Download, *read*, print, fill out *both pages*, and return the `MOU Form
-<https://luc.box.com/CS-Grad-Internship-MOU>`_.
-Please read this carefully
-before asking questions of the GPD.
+Download the `MOU Form <https://luc.box.com/CS-Grad-Internship-MOU>`_, *read it*, print, fill out *both pages*, and return.
+Please read this carefully before asking questions of the GPD.
 It contains a description of the details of your academic requirements for the course.
 You will also need your job supervisor's signature.
 Get the finished form to the GPD, so we can register you for the course for the proper number of credits.
+Please do not ask us to register you if you are not simultaneously submitting the completed MoU.

 The form can be scanned and emailed or turn in paper to the department staff.
 If you are doing :ref:`cpt`, turn in the CPT form at the same time.